Portugal vs DR Congo World Cup preview: form, odds, tactics

 When does Portugal vs DR Congo kick off?

-The match kicks off on Wednesday, 17 June at 17:00 (local time, subject to venue location).
+The match kicks off on Wednesday, 17 June at 17:00 GMT (local time may vary by region).

 What is Portugal's recent form?